Post Bobcat Life

 The Guidance Office keeps a variety of college and career planning resources and tools to assist students in developing their four-year plans.
 The latest version of the computer-based Eureka Career and College Information System housed in the Career Center assists students in identifying and researching possible careers and colleges.
 A variety of catalogs, videotapes and computer programs are also available to assist students with test preparation, college selection, and financial aid.
 These resources are not only available to the student, but parents are also welcome.

 Male students who have reached their eighteenth birthday must register with the Selective Service.
 Many financial aid programs require selective service registration to qualify for consideration, especially the Pell and Cal Grants.
-Mr. Robert Ferguson, Guidance Counselor, will take care of registration or there is now registration available online .
+The Guidance Counselor, will take care of registration or there is now registration available online .

 The rapid growth of the internet offers students and parents a wealth of information about careers, colleges, vocational training, financial aid, and the military.
 Some of the better sources of information are listed below by category.